MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 6. On the *Assignments* tab, select **Add Groups**, and then select one or more Azure AD user groups that will receive this policy.
 After configuring groups, select **Next**.

-The new policy will appear in the list of App protection policies.
+The new policy appears in the list of App protection policies.

 ### Configure a trusted certificate profile